peter88213/yw-table/src/pywriter/README.md

-# This directory contains a subset of the PyWriter library
+# This directory contains the proper version of the PyWriter library

 Version v12.3.0